payini/MauiProgram/README.md

 }
 ```

+>:point_up: Notice the use of Startup (which is declared in Startup.cs) to configure services.

-#### .NET MAUI App (Preview) MainProgram.cs file
+#### .NET MAUI App (Preview) MainProgram.cs file using .NET 6

-In the case of MAUI applications, the _host_ is being created in the MainProgram.cs file.
+In the case of MAUI applications, the _host_ is being created in the `MainProgram.cs` file.

-In the MainProgram.cs file, you can see that a MauiAppBuilder is being created to be able to configure fonts, resources and services.
+You can see that a `MauiAppBuilder` is being created to be able to configure fonts, resources and services, here rather than in the Startup class, which is not included anymore.

 ```csharp
 namespace MauiProgram;